 My dear friend Phil Nicholson used to invite my son and I to join him and his son at the opening day game for the San Francisco 49ers at the now-defunct Candlestick Park.
-Keep in mind that all other games of the season were second fiddle to opening day.
+All other games of the season were second fiddle to opening day.
 This game was like no other.

 The 49ers (and fans) went well beyond the standard football fare on opening day, signifying renewed hope for making it to yet another Super Bowl.
 Everyone was hyped to cheer the 49ers to victory.
 It was like going back out on the golf course after a long period of not playing.
 The memories of those bad shots had been neatly sliced from your brain.
 A 49er loss on opening day was unthinkable.
 We looked forward to this game with a special appreciation for the experience we knew to come.

-We caught our first view of the field after crowding through the cement tunnel feeling like sardines in a can.
-As the darkness turned to light, we surveyed the players warming up on the field in their bleached clean uniforms with brilliant 49er helmets.
+We caught our first view of the lush Bermuda grass field as we plunged into the dark cement tunnel like sardines being packed into a can.
+As the darkness turned to light, we caught a view of the players warming up in their bleached clean uniforms with brilliant 49er helmets.
 It was a thing of beauty.
-We paused to soak it in before moving on to our seats amongst the horde of 49er faithful.
+We paused to soak it in before being pushed by the crowd onto our seats amongst the horde of 49er faithful.